Grief (novel)

-Grief is a novel by American author Andrew Holleran, published in 2006.
+Grief is a 2006 novel by the American author Andrew Holleran.
 The novel takes place in Washington D.C., following the personal journey of a middle-aged, gay man dealing with the death of his mother.
 The novel received the 2007 Stonewall Book Award.

 Plot

 The narrative takes place in a predominantly gay neighborhood in Washington D.C. near the famous Dupont Circle.
 The story focuses on the exploits of a middle-aged, gay man who has recently moved to the city after the death of his mother.
 The novel follows this protagonist as he goes through the grieving process, holding true to the belief our deceased loved ones stay with us forever, or at least as long as we continue to grieve for them.

 Considering the novel's exploration of the complex and highly personal emotion of grief the title seems simple, yet remains effective.
 The protagonist convinces himself the emotion has become one of the major aspects of his life as a survivor.
 In essence, he lives to grieve both his mother and the numerous gay friends he lost during the 1980s AIDS epidemic.
 Characters frequently debate grief at various instances.
 Some of these individuals find the emotion unnecessary baggage.
 The protagonist refuses to accept this argument; he feels strongly that grief provides a crucial link between the living and the dead.

 The novel opens with a first-person narrator, a nameless, middle-aged, gay man.
 He has decided to take a teaching position in Washington D.C.
 He starts his journey waiting for his flight during a layover in Atlanta.
-Sitting in the departure lounge, he can’t help but think about his late mother.
+Sitting in the departure lounge, he can't help but think about his late mother.
 He reminisces how his life used to revolve around her when she was terminally ill.
 He remembers how he lacked any serious social life because he would spend every weekend with her after picking her up from the nursing home.
 After she passed, he realized a change in scenery was in order.
 His life in Florida had become hollow and depressing.

 The narrator arrives at his new residence on N Street N.W. to discover his landlord and future roommate is out of town.
 He has mixed emotions about having the new house to himself on his arrival.
 He enjoys the solitude, but feels a bit lonely.
 He takes time to observe the furniture, art work, and architecture of his new residence, as well as the exteriors of the other residential buildings throughout the neighborhood.
 Overall, he rather likes his new environment.